digital-wolf-farm/html-css-style-guide/style/styleguide.md

         }
         ```
 3. Longhand properties
-    * There is no restriction in using longhand properties that could be combined into shorthand properties - rule NOT USED: `"declaration-block-no-redundant-longhand-properties": true`.
+    * There is no restriction in using longhand properties that could be combined into shorthand properties.

-        Example
+        Rule NOT USED:
+        ```json
+        "declaration-block-no-redundant-longhand-properties": true,
+        ```

+        Example:
         ```css
         .class-7-2-1 {
             margin-top: 10px;